 Expo: More-than-Planet, curated by Waag

-From Friday 1 July 2022 until Saturday 31 December, the More-than-Planet exhibition at Old Observatory Leiden showcases five cutting-edge international artists who set off to work in the domain of space.
+From Friday 1 July 2022 until Friday 23 December 2022, the More-than-Planet exhibition at Old Observatory Leiden showcases five cutting-edge international artists who set off to work in the domain of space.
 They create alternative visuals, installations and critical narratives to show that other side of the earth.
 In doing so, the transdisciplinary artworks in the More-than-Planet exhibition aim to spark a discussion about how technologies and the drivers behind their development can help reduce environmental stress.
-You're cordially invited for the expo opening on Friday 1 July at 18:00 hrs at the oldest university observatory in the world!

 Works and their artists

 Asunder by Tega Brain, Bengt Sjölén, Julian Oliver

 Asunder responds to a growing interest in the application of AI to critical environmental challenges.
 It situates this approach as a literal proposition, combining state of the art climate and environmental simulation technology, a 144 CPU super-computer and Machine Learning image-making techniques.
 The result is a fictional 'environmental manager' that proposes and simulates future alterations to the planet to keep it safely within planetary boundaries, with what are often completely unacceptable or absurd results.
 Asunder questions assumptions of computational neutrality, our increasingly desperate reach for techno-solutionist fixes to planetary challenges, and the broader ideological framing of the environment as a system.